kgruiz/concat-zsh/README.md

 4. **Make Your Changes**

     Ensure your code adheres to the project's coding standards and includes necessary documentation.
+Update the README if options or behavior change.

 5. **Commit Your Changes**